red-lichtie/homelab-cluster/README.md

 mini cluster for SoHo tasks.
 So the result is not so much directed to a 'Home Lab' but more in the direction of 'Self Hosting', a blurry line to be sure.
 But you don't really need HA for a home lab.

-Let me get one thing out if the way first: I am only providing this information as a **guide**, you it at your own risk.
+Let me get one thing out if the way first: I am only providing this information as a **guide**, use it at your own risk.
-I am not responsible for anything that happens to you, your property an especially your data.
+I am not responsible for anything that happens to you, your property and especially your data.

 I personally run quite a few services at home: